-The major in Aquaculture provides students with the opportunity to develop graduate attributes that are recognised as appropriate by professional scientists working within the broad subject areas of whole organism biology, ecology, and biodiversity, and that are well suited to related employment opportunities within their chosen discipline subjects.
+The major in Aquaculture provides students with the opportunity to develop graduate attributes that are recognised as appropriate by professional scientists working within the broad subject areas of whole organism biology, ecology and biodiversity, and that are well suited to related employment opportunities within their chosen discipline subjects.

-To complete Aquaculture as a single major, students must gain 135 points including 105 points above 100 level, and 60 points above 200 level.
+To complete Aquaculture as a single major for the BSc, students must gain 135 points including 105 points above 100 level, and 60 points above 200 level.
 Students must complete AQCUL101, MARIN101, AQCUL201, AQCUL202, BIOEB203, EARTH241 and 45 points from AQCUL301, AQCUL302, EARTH341 and MARIN301.

-To complete Aquaculture as part of a double major, students must gain 120 points including 90 points above 100 level, and 45 points above 200 level.
+To complete Aquaculture as part of a double major for the BSc or other undergraduate degree, students must gain 120 points including 90 points above 100 level, and 45 points above 200 level.
 Students must complete AQCUL101, MARIN101, AQCUL201, AQCUL202, BIOEB203, EARTH241 and 30 points from AQCUL301, AQCUL302, EARTH341 and MARIN301, including one of AQCUL301 or AQCUL302.

 To complete a minor in Aquaculture, students must complete 60 points from the papers listed for the Aquaculture major, including at least 30 points above 100 level.
 Students must complete AQCUL101 and 45 points from AQCUL201, AQCUL202, AQCUL301 and AQCUL302.

-Note: Aquaculture is only available in Tauranga.
+Note: The Aquaculture major and minor subject is only available in Tauranga.

 On this page

-2023 Catalogue of Papers information current as of : 22 July 2019 10:23am
+2023 Catalogue of Papers information current as of : 25 November 2022 2:42pm